 - the selected partial record mechanism ("Default partial record" or "Individual partial record").

-This updated "Roaming Charging Profile" is transferred from the new V-SMF to the H-SMF and may be acknowledged or replaced by the HPLMN selected "Roaming Charging Profile" to be used by the new V-SMF.
+In home routed scenario, this updated "Roaming Charging Profile" is transferred from the new V-SMF to the H-SMF and may be acknowledged or replaced by the HPLMN selected "Roaming Charging Profile" to be used by the new V-SMF.

-In the HPLMN, at PDU session establishment or V-SMF change for a PDU session, the "Roaming Charging Profile", when received by the H-SMF from the new V-SMF, may be updated by the CHF in the HPLMN in the Charging Data Response [Initial] to H-SMF.
+in the HPLMN, at PDU session establishment or V-SMF change for a PDU session, the "Roaming Charging Profile", when received by the H-SMF from the new V-SMF, may be updated by the CHF in the HPLMN in the Charging Data Response [Initial] to H-SMF.
 This HPLMN CHF selected "Roaming Charging Profile" is used by the H-SMF and transferred towards the VPLMN.

+In local breakout scenario, in the VPLMN, at PDU session establishment, the "Roaming Charging Profile", when received by the V-SMF, may be updated by the CHF in the HPLMN in the Charging Data Response [Initial] to V-SMF.
+This HPLMN CHF selected "Roaming Charging Profile" is used by the V-SMF and shall remain unchanged during the PDU session lifetime.

-The "Roaming Charging Profile" resulting from the exchange between the VPLMN and HPLMN at PDU session establishment shall remain unchanged during the PDU session lifetime, unless there is a V-SMF change.
+In home routed scenario, the "Roaming Charging Profile" resulting from the exchange between the VPLMN and HPLMN at PDU session establishment shall remain unchanged during the PDU session lifetime, unless there is a V-SMF change.

-At each V-SMF change in Home routed scenario, the "Roaming Charging Profile" may be renegotiated between the VPLMN and HPLMN and shall remain unchanged during the PDU session lifetime with the actual V-SMF.
+In home routed scenario, at each V-SMF change, the "Roaming Charging Profile" may be renegotiated between the VPLMN and HPLMN and shall remain unchanged during the PDU session lifetime with the actual V-SMF.

 The capability specified in clause 5.2.1.2.1 for the CHF to be able to update the triggers after the PDU session is established for a given VPLMN shall not be applicable for Roaming QBC.